-1.1 The Data Protection Legislation (comprising of the Data Protection Act 2018 and the GDPR) is recognised by many service providers as important in protecting the rights of individuals in respect of any personal data that is kept about them, whether on a computer or in a filing system.
-As a Registered Social Landlord (RSL), Lochaber Housing Association (the Association) endorses the principles outlined in the Data Protection Legislation, and this procedure outlines our approach in this regard.

-1.2 The Association takes all reasonable steps to ensure that our practices in the handling of personal data are of a high standard and comply with the Data Protection Legislation.
-This includes, for example, using self-assessment and internal audit to help flag up areas requiring attention.

-1.3 This Data Protection Policy (this Policy) is intended for use by the Association's staff:

-- when processing any personal data, including collecting, accessing, using, sharing or amending personal data as part of their day-to-day activities; - when they are faced with a request from a data subject that relates to their personal data, whether this be a tenant or sharing owner or factored owner telephoning to enquire about their own rent account or a request for information on a tenancy matter from a third party, such as the Department for Work and Pensions (DWP) or a complaint regarding how their personal data is used by the Association; or - when they require guidance on what personal data should be retained (and for how long) once it is no longer relevant to the Association carrying out its day-to-day business.

-1.4 In drafting this Policy, the Association has tried to cover the vast majority of ways in which personal data is likely to be requested or retained.
+- 1.1 The Data Protection Legislation (comprising of the Data Protection Act 2018 and the GDPR) is recognised by many service providers as important in protecting the rights of individuals in respect of any personal data that is kept about them, whether on a computer or in a filing system.
+As a subsidiary of a Registered Social Landlord (RSL), Lochaber Care & Repair (LCR) endorses the principles outlined in the Data Protection Legislation, and this procedure outlines our approach in this regard. - 1.2 LCR takes all reasonable steps to ensure that our practices in the handling of personal data are of a high standard and comply with the Data Protection Legislation.
+This includes, for example, using self-assessment and internal audit to help flag up areas requiring attention. - 1.3 This Data Protection Policy is intended for use by LCR's staff: - When processing any personal data, including collecting, accessing, using, sharing or amending personal data as part of their day-to-day activities; - When they are faced with a request from a data subject that relates to their personal data, whether this be a Care & Repair or Handyperson client telephoning to enquire about works being carried out or a request for information on progress from a third party, such as NHS Highland or a complaint regarding how their personal data is used by LCR; or - When they require guidance on what personal data should be retained (and for how long) once it is no longer relevant to LCR carrying out its day-to-day business. - 1.4 In drafting this Policy, LCR has tried to cover the vast majority of ways in which personal data is likely to be requested or retained.
 Exceptionally, however, the procedure may be silent on how to deal with a query that is made.
-In such circumstances, the Data Protection Officer will decide on whether the disclosure is to be made/information to be retained - with appropriate legal advice in cases where this is considered advisable.
+In such circumstances, the Data Protection Officer will decide on whether the disclosure is to be made/information to be retained with appropriate legal advice in cases where this is considered advisable. - 1.5 The following is a glossary of key terms in the Data Protection Legislation: - Information Commissioner's Office (the ICO) the ICO is the body responsible for enforcing and monitoring compliance with the Data Protection Legislation in the UK;